RaulCotar/rayalloc/README.md

 `RayAlloc` - WIP
 ===
 Insert explanation of how most allocations are arrays and how that leads to bookkeeping duplication.
-Introduce rayalloc as a lightweight, non-intrusive 2-in-1 library for memory allocation and dynamic arrays.
+Introduce rayalloc as a lightweight, 2-in-1 library for memory allocation and dynamic arrays.
 Check out the [docs folder](docs) for more in-depth information about the internals.